fieldtrip/dashboard/README.md

 ## How it works

 The `run-test.sh` script executes a single test in MATLAB.
-The `schedule-tests.sh` script runs all test scripts for a single version of MATLAB.
+The `schedule-batch.sh` script runs all test scripts for a single version of MATLAB.
 The `schedule-matlabs.sh` script runs all test scripts for all versions of MATLAB.